ryoikitenkaai/LPU-Wi-Fi/README.md

 - Logs you in automatically
 - Works on all Windows versions

+## Important
+If Smart App Control blocks the script, you can right-click → Properties → Unblock the file.
+If needed, you may temporarily turn off Smart App Control from Windows Security → App & Browser Control.

 ## Note
 This project is not affiliated with LPU.
 It only automates the normal login process.